optimalstrategy/Qval/docs/source/index.rst

    ...     print(type(p.integer) is int, p.integer)
    True 10

-For more verbose a and clear examples refer to :ref:`basic_usage` and `examples <https://github.com/OptimalStrategy/Qval/tree/master/examples>`_ in the github `repository <https://github.com/OptimalStrategy/qval>`_.
+For more verbose and clear examples refer to :ref:`basic_usage` and `examples <https://github.com/OptimalStrategy/Qval/tree/master/examples>`_ in the github `repository <https://github.com/OptimalStrategy/qval>`_.